falk/Fight-Stick-with-BLE/README.md

 # ESP32 Fight Stick Controller

-This is a project for converting a Mad Catz Fight Stick to wireless using an ESP32 devkit v1.
+This is a project for converting a Mad Catz Fight Stick to wireless bluetooth LE using an ESP32.

 ## Credits